 - 2 tbsp finely chopped Coriander leaves

-- 2 to 3 tablespoon Pickle oil see notes
+- 2 to 3 tbsp Pickle oil see notes

 - Combine whole wheat flour, salt and water and knead to a smooth non sticky and supple dough.